To be eligible for admission to the LKSOM Postbaccalaureate Program, all applicants must:

 - ACMS Prerequisite Coursework

 Applicants are required to submit both a verified PostBacCAS application and an LKSOM Postbac Secondary application.
-The LKSOM application fee is $30.00 and needs to be submitted by credit card or echeck upon submission of the application.
+The LKSOM application fee is $30.00 and can be paid by credit card or echeck upon submission of the secondary application.
 The fee is non-refundable.
-PostBacCAS collects there own processing fees.
+PostBacCAS collects their own processing fees.
 Both applications must be received before the deadline.
-There will be no deadline extension for incomplete applications.
+There are no deadline extensions for incomplete applications.
 Since PostBacCAS processing may take up to 6 weeks, we strongly recommend that all application materials are submitted early.

 Instructions for completing the PostBacCAS can be found HERE.